makrai/notes/sap-1904-socialIQA-commonsense.md

 # Abstract

 * 38,000 multiple choice questions for probing emotional & social intelligence
-* (eg, Q: "Jordan wanted to tell Tracy a secret, so Jordan leaned towards Tracy.
+* (eg Q: "Jordan wanted to tell Tracy a secret, so Jordan leaned towards Tracy.
 Why did Jordan do this?"
 A: "Make sure no one else could hear")
 * Through crowdsourcing, we collect commonsense questions along with correct and incorrect answers about social interactions